epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

 ### Proposed dataset

-1. **Official numbers of covid cases**
+1. **Official numbers of covid deaths**
 The [dataset](https://opendata.ecdc.europa.eu/covid19/casedistribution/csv) can be found on the EU open data portal.
 The dataset provides daily cases and deaths per country.
-We can therefore easily extract the daily cases for France.
+We can therefore easily extract the daily deaths for France.

 2. Google trends indexes related to covid
 Data can be downloaded as CSV files containing a timestamp and the corresponding index using [Google Trends](https://trends.google.com/trends/?geo=US).